Maximally Useful and Minimally Redundant: The Key to Self Supervised Learning for Imbalanced Data: Results and Discussion

 \textbf{Pretraining} To underline the precision of our approach, we present and validate our results on the ImageNet dataset.
-We used Resent18\cite{he2016deep} and Resnet50\cite{he2016deep} as our backbone architectures.
+We used Resent18~\cite{he2016deep} and Resnet50~\cite{he2016deep} as our backbone architectures.
 We employed a three-layer MLP consisting of three fully connected layers with three batch normalization units and two RELU activations for the projection head.
 We used a batch size of $1024$ for Cifar10-LT and Cifar100-LT, while a batch size of $256$ was used for Imagenet-LT.
 We employ stochastic gradient descent with a learning rate of $3.0$ for Cifar10-LT and Cifar100-LT, while $0.5$ for Imagenet-LT subsamples made by sampling factor $s=0.125,0.25,0.50$ and $0.1$ for remaining subsamples $s=0.75,1.0$.
 We used a cosine decay learning rate with a warming of $10\%$ of the max epochs with a weight decay of $1e-4$ to learn a more robust representation.
 To update the weights of the target network ($encoder_k$), we used a momentum of $0.9$.
 All metrics reported here are trained with $300$ epochs in Imagenet-LT and $2000$ epochs in Cifar10-LT and Cifar100-LT, and an average of three runs.
 To eliminate extreme features by the limit of $(low)\;\lambda_l , \lambda_h\;(high)$, we use $\lambda_l = 0.1\; and\;\lambda_h = 0.9$ for Cifar10-LT and Cifar100-LT.
 For Imagenet-LT and their subsets, we use $\lambda_l = 0.1\; and\; \lambda_h =1.0$.
-We observed that we must carefully use this limit as it may result in collapse.
-We noticed that $\lambda_h$ is more sensitive to collapse. \\ \textbf{Knn Evaluation} To compute this KNN evaluation of the trained features, we use K=200.
-To achieve KNN accuracy, we first extract the features of training data from our trained $encoder_{q}$.
-We also consider the labels of the training data.
-With the features and their respective labels, we prepared a set of feature bank.
-On the other hand, we collect features for the test data and then feed them to predict their respective class.
-Finally, to calculate the accuracy, we compare these predicted labels with the actual test labels.
-The experimental results of KNN are given in Figure: \ref{fig:Cifar_knn},\ref{fig:Imagenet_knn}\\ \textbf{Linear Evaluation} We demonstrate the model's versatility by freezing the model and letting the linear layer learn for our downstream task.
-The linear layer, with dimensions of (feature size, number of classes), is a testament to this adaptability.
-We adopted cosine learning weight decay without warm-up with $10\%$ of the max epochs and a learning rate of $0.005$ for this task.
-Detailed results of the linear evaluation of various methods are given in Table \ref{tab:Imagenet-LT},\ref{tab:Cifar10-LT}, \ref{tab:Cifar100-LT}.
+We observed that we must carefully use this limit as it may result in numerical instability.
+We noticed that $\lambda_h$ is more sensitive to numerical instability.